Venezuela’s acting president says she has had ‘enough’ of US orders

 For the past 25 years, oil-rich socialist Venezuela has been in constant confrontation with the US.
 But after deposing Maduro, Washington is now seeking to secure a stable source of authority in Caracas.

-Internally, the country remains divided among Maduro loyalists, left-wing opposition and “Chavistas No-Maduristas” – supporters of the late Hugo Chávez who reject Maduro, accusing him of betraying 21st-century socialist ideals.
+Internally, there are divisions among Maduro loyalists, left-wing fractures who have opposed the direction of the government and “Chavistas No-Maduristas” – supporters of the late Hugo Chávez who reject Maduro, accusing him of betraying 21st-century socialist ideals.

+Meanwhile, leaders of the Venezuelan opposition continue to watch how things unfold in the country and their future involvement remains unclear.
+Last week, Trump said that he would like to see Venezuelan opposition leader María Corina Machado “involved” in the country’s leadership in some capacity.
+Machado had lunch with Trump at the White House earlier this month, where she presented him with her Nobel Peace Prize.

 Days after the US strikes on Caracas in early January, the Trump administration outlined a number of demands that Venezuela must agree to, including cutting ties with China, Iran, Russia and Cuba, and agreeing to partner exclusively with the US on oil production, two senior White House officials told CNN at the time.